One More Time (Daft Punk song): Sampling

 "One More Time" contains a sample of the 1979 disco song "More Spell on You" by Eddie Johns, which is uncredited in the Discovery liner notes.
 Johns, who has been destitute for decades, did not receive royalties for the sample.
 A representative for Daft Punk confirmed the use of the sample and that they continued to pay royalties to GM Musipro, the French publishing company that has owned rights to "More Spell on You" since 1995.
 A representative of GM Musipro said they had never been able to locate Johns, and that they would follow up on the matter after an investigation by the Los Angeles Times in 2021.
-The music industry attorney Erin Jacobson said it was common for rights owners to be untraceable.
-She estimated that Johns could be owed a sum "in the high six-to-seven-figure range" based on streams alone.
+The music industry attorney Erin M. Jacobson said it was common for rights owners to be untraceable.

 Release

 The single contains an eight-minute version of "One More Time" featuring extended vocals absent from the album version.
-An "unplugged" rendition was included in the remix album Daft Club.
+An "unplugged" rendition was included in the 2003 remix album Daft Club.
 The remix album contains a remix of "Aerodynamic" by Daft Punk featuring elements of "One More Time".
-The "short radio edit" of "One More Time" from the single was later included in the compilation album Musique Vol. 1 1993–2005.
+The "short radio edit" of "One More Time" from the single was later included in the 2006 compilation album Musique Vol. 1 1993–2005.
 Daft Punk performed "One More Time" on their Alive 2006/2007 tour; a performance was included on the live album Alive 2007.

 Use in other works

-"One More Time" was sampled and incorporated in Miliyah Kato's song "Future Lover -Mirai Koibito-" in January 2016.
+"One More Time" was sampled and incorporated in Miliyah Kato's song "Future Lover (Mirai Koibito)" from her album Liberty in January 2016.
 The song peaked at number 30 in Japan.
 The track was also sampled and interpolated in the Drake and 21 Savage song "Circo Loco" on their album, Her Loss (2022); however, the sample was heavily criticized by critics, with Paul A. Thompson of Pitchfork describing the song as having a "hammily stupid Daft Punk flip", while Josh Svetz of Paste wrote that the song's "worst crime is butchering Daft Punk's classic "One More Time"."
+2023 Britain's Got Talent series 16 winner Viggo Venn used the song during his audition round.

 Music video

-The music video features scenes that would later form part of Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, a 2003 anime film that acts as a visual realisation of Discovery.
+The accompanying music video for "One More Time" features scenes that would later form part of Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, a 2003 anime film that acts as a visual realisation of Discovery.
 The video features a pop band of humanoid blue-skinned aliens performing the song to a crowd on their home planet while a mysterious force approaches it.
 Like the rest of the feature film, it was directed by Kazuhisa Takenouchi under the visual supervision of Leiji Matsumoto.